Meditation for April 23rd

 Lay out five cards.

-This will let you know what kind of a Son you are.
+This will let you know what kind of person you are.

 Pentacles is The One Who Doesn’t Know How To Ask’s domain